sahib/misc/the-vibes-that-i-summoned/slides.typ

 - Words like "AI slop" or "cope" is thrown around like confetti.
 - I just sit there in between and think, how so often in life, that both extremes are kinda weird.
+- In discussions, the area in the middle (where I would locate myself) is seldomly talked about.
 - The consensus is though, at least when it comes to software development, that there is a tradeoff between control and productivity.
 ```)